rkalajian/rkalajian.github.io/index.md

 We also fundraise for Extra Life, so checkout our [team page](https://www.extra-life.org/index.cfm?fuseaction=donordrive.team&teamID=56801) and make a donation to help some kiddos.

+# A Safe Space

+My stream, along with all my [Discord channel](https://discord.gg/PRjtw9B) and social media feeds, are Safe Spaces.
+I do not tolerate violence, harassment, or hate speech.
+I welcome all marginalized people with an open heart.

 # You Are Welcome At My Table

+*Supporting inclusivity in gaming*

+You Are Welcome At My Table, or #youarewelcomeatmytable, is a brand focused on inclusivity in gaming, both tabletop and digital.